Best quotes and fact of the day at Wimbledon

 FACT OF THE DAY

-37-year-old Feliciano Lopez fired 18 aces, won 48 net points and smashed 62 winners - all better numbers than his opponent Karen Khachanov - but still lost in four sets.
+Kyrgios blasted a 230kph (143mph) second-serve ace during his second-round Wimbledon loss to Rafa Nadal -– the fastest serve of any sort during the tournament so far and the second-fastest second serve in ATP history.

-(Reporting by Shrivathsa Sridhar and Rohith Nair in Bengaluru; Editing by Alison Williams)
+Ivo Karlovic leads the charts with a 232 kph (144mph) effort in 2007.
+(Compiled by Shrivathsa Sridhar and Rohith Nair in Bengaluru; editing by Clare Fallon)